onnx/onnx-mlir/docs/DebuggingNumericalError.md

 optional arguments:
-  -h, --help            show this help message and exit --compile_args COMPILE_ARGS
+  -h, --help            show this help message and exit --print_input         Print out input tensors.
+  --print_output        Print out output tensors.
+  --compile_args COMPILE_ARGS
                         Arguments passed directly to onnx-mlir command.
 See bin/onnx-mlir --help --shape_info SHAPE_INFO
                         Shape for each dynamic input, e.g. 0:1x10x20,1:7x5x3 --verify {onnxruntime,ref}
-  --ref_folder REF_FOLDER
+                        Verify the output by using onnxruntime or reference inputs/outputs.
+By default, no verification --ref_folder REF_FOLDER
                         Path to the folder containing reference inputs and outputs stored in protobuf.
 Used when --verify=ref --rtol RTOL           Relative tolerance for verification